 The only combination you cannot choose is options A and E together, but otherwise everything goes.

 There is a difference between ‘Single Subject Pathology’ and ‘BBS Pathology’, in that ‘Single Subject Pathology’ involves a two-term research project, whereas the BBS course involves a minor subject (in addition to the two major options listed above), as well as a dissertation instead of the research project.
 I will talk mainly about the Single Subject Course, since it is the one that I did myself.
-Bear in mind that some of the things I talk about may have changed since I did the course in 2011/2012.
+Note that the course content might have changed in the time since I did the course in 2017/2018.